parimalp/awslabs_2018_2/debug_lab.md

 1. Set a breakpoint at line _397_ and press **F8** to resume the execution
 Notice that the Command Queue tab still shows entries
 1. Press **F6** to execute _clReleaseKernel_ command
-Notice the Command Queue tab is empty as all operations are completed
+Notice the Memory Buffers tab is empty as all memories are released
 1. Click **F8** to complete the execution
 1. Close the SDx program